 When dealing with pain on the ball of the foot under the metatarsal heads, an inflamed bursal sac has to be a consideration along with capsulitis, neuroma , metatarsalgia , and sesamoiditis .
 Generally, when a patient complains of burning on the ball of the foot, neuroma and bursal sac are the first two things I explore.

-Lastly, when diagnosing heel pain many times I include heel bursitis as a source of the pain.
+When diagnosing heel pain many times I include heel bursitis as one of the causes of heel pain.
 In the symptomatic heel if the patient complains that the more they walk, the more the heel hurts, then I have to consider a bursal sac in the heel as part of the problem.
 Over the years I have actually removed an inflamed bursal sacs from the heel during heel spur surgery.

-So what can you do to alleviate this type of pain in the foot?
-If the bursitis pain is occurring on the toes, bunion or back of the heel area the smart money would be on eliminating the shoes that seem to aggravate the condition.
+MODIFY YOUR SHOE SELECTION-If the bursitis pain is occurring on the toes, bunion or back of the heel area the smart money would be on eliminating the shoes that seem to aggravate the condition.
 This means wearing a more conservative shoe that reduces pressure points on your foot.
 Eliminating these shoes may not in itself clear up the problem but you can be sure that if you continue to wear the offending shoes nothing you or your doctor do will permanently “fix” the problem.
 A recurring theme that I use throughout this site that if you put an abnormally shaped foot in a dressy shoe it is literally the same as trying to put a square peg in a round hole; it will not fit.

-OK, so you threw away those dressy shoes and the foot still hurts, now what?
+ORAL ANTI-INFLAMMATORY MEDICATION- OK, so you threw away those dressy shoes and the foot still hurts, now what?
 Depending on the severity of the pain, over the counter anti-inflammatory medication may do the trick.
 The key here is to take the medication on an ongoing basis, according to the directions on the package to build up therapeutic blood levels.
 Assuming you can tolerate this type of medication, (see warnings about anti-inflammatory medication under my arthritis section, along with alternative treatments you can try). take the medication for 10-14 days.
 Stop if the symptoms have not dramatically improved.
 Keep in mind, this therapy should be considered a short term solution, not a long term solution.

-If the bursitis is occurring on the bottom of the foot, trying an over the counter arch support may help in an effort to redistribute body weight and take pressure off the painful area, as well as cushion the affected area.
+ORTHOTICS-If the bursitis is occurring on the bottom of the foot, trying an over the counter arch support may help in an effort to redistribute body weight and take pressure off the painful area, as well as cushion the affected area.
 If that only affords you some relief, you may have to consider orthotics.

-We, as foot specialists have a few things we can do to reduce the pain.
-If the bursal sac is very superficial we can usually drain the sac, which will usually alleviate the problem, but with the warning that if the offending cause is not eliminated the problem may return.
+DRAINING THE BURSITIS-We, as foot specialists, have a few things we can do to reduce the pain.
+If the bursal sac is very superficial we can usually drain the sac, which will should alleviate the problem, but with the warning that if the offending cause is not eliminated the problem may return.

-Physical therapy, usually for the deep type of bursitis is also helpful.
+PHYSICAL THERAPY-Usually for the deeper type of bursitis is also helpful.